-This White Chicken Chili is a quick, easy and hearty one-pot meal that can be made on the stovetop or slow cooker.
-A great alternative to traditional chili, this version is made with a thick, creamy broth packed with chicken, onions, white beans, green chilis and spices.
+This White Chicken Chili Recipe is a quick, easy and hearty one-pot meal that can be made on the stovetop or slow cooker.
+A great alternative to traditional chili, this version is made with a thick, creamy broth packed with chicken, onions, white beans, green chilis, and spices.

-One thing we love about this recipe is that you can really pull it together with pantry or meal prep items that you might already have.
+We love this recipe because you can really pull it together with pantry or meal prep items that you might already have.
 Instead of cooking chicken breast, toss in leftover chicken or rotisserie chicken from the store.
 If you need to substitute the type of beans, no problem!
 You can make substitutions pretty freely here.

 A thick and hearty chili makes the perfect base for all of your favorite toppings.
-Here are some of our suggestions for toppings as well as simple breads for dipping.
+Here are some of our suggestions for toppings as well as simple bread for dipping.

 - Sliced Avocado